-In southeastern British Columbia, mountain caribou are endangered due to decades of industrial activity (specifically logging) that has decimated critical habitat.
+In British Columbia, mountain caribou are endangered due to decades of industrial activity that has decimated critical habitat.
 These caribou rely heavily on arboreal lichen as a food source that grow only in very old forests, most of which have been clear-cut.

 Today, mountain caribou face additional threats that contribute to their decline.

-· Snowmobiling: Reports suggest stress hormones have been found in caribou up to ten kilometres away from snowmobiling.
+· Snowmobiling/Heli-skiing: Reports suggest stress hormones have been found in caribou up to ten kilometres away from snowmobiling.
 Reports also suggest caribou will intentionally avoid habitat with heavy snowmobile use, even though the habitat itself is suitable for caribou to thrive in.
 Predators also take advantage of snowmobile tracks to access caribou habitat where otherwise, the snow would be too deep to travel in.
 Like seismic lines, snowmobile tracks create predator highways.
+Help-skiing disturbs caribou through noise pollution during important feeding times and is similar to snowmobiling in that caribou avoid habitat used by heli-skiing operations.

 Since 2014, the provincial government and the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (formally the Ministry of Forests, Lands and Natural Resource Operations) have been culling wolves in the Selkirks in a misguided attempt to conserve mountain caribou.
 Over 30 wolves have been slaughtered by helicopters with sharp-shooters, including mothers and pups.
 Still, mountain caribou continue to decline.